 “You're getting HD resolution, compared to VGA resolution from 2nd Gen," Towery said.

-Third Gen FLIR will enable users to see across long- and mid-wave bands simultaneously, which means they see better and further in multiple conditions.
+The 3rd GEN FLIR system will enable users to see across long- and mid-wave bands simultaneously, which means they see better and further in multiple conditions.
 That means "the ability to see first and shoot first," according to Towery.

 This latest variant will also be more robust.
-The 3rd Gen FLIR will withstand more severe operating environments, such as higher temperatures and increased shock.
+The 3rd GEN FLIR system will withstand more severe operating environments, such as higher temperatures and increased shock.

 “The U.S. Army wants to operate under conditions where they can take a ballistic shock and still keep fighting,” Towery said.

 Raytheon’s 3rd GEN FLIR product in development, the Long Range Advanced Scout Surveillance System, or eLRAS3, weighs 50 percent less than today’s fielded models and is compatible with existing platforms.

 It can also be used with multiple platforms and for different missions.
 Previously, developers had to choose between different camera types, each with limitations.
-Third Gen FLIR reduces the need to maintain multiple systems.
+The 3rd GEN FLIR system reduces the need to maintain multiple systems.